No return to lockdowns over mpox cases – DOH

 He said the best way to prevent infection was by washing one’s hands frequently using soap and water, using alcohol sanitizers and wearing long-sleeved garments to cover the skin in crowded areas.

-The DOH has allocated P158 million for its mpox response, which will be spent on policy, surveillance, testing and prevention projects.
-Herbosa said there was an adequate supply of testing kits (down to 1,600 from 1,800 since August) while testing for mpox remains free in government hospitals.
+The DOH has allocated P158 million for its mpox response, which will be spent on policy, surveillance, testing, and prevention projects.
+Herbosa said there was an adequate supply of testing kits (down to 1,600 from 1,800 since August), while testing for mpox remains free in government hospitals.

 All 23 cases recorded since 2022 were of Clade II, which is the “milder” variant of the virus—and not the “more severe” Clade Ib variant, which has been causing an outbreak in Africa.

-Of the 14 active cases, 10 were from the National Capital Region (NCR), three were from Calabarzon region, and one from Cagayan Valley.
+Of the 14 active cases, 10 were from the National Capital Region (NCR), three were from the Calabarzon region, and one from Cagayan Valley.

 Twelve of the 14 were males who had intimate or sexual encounters before experiencing mpox symptoms.
-Health authorities are still investigating how the two other cases—a 12-year-old boy from Balayan, Batangas, and a 26-year-old female health-care worker from NCR—contracted the disease.
+Health authorities are still investigating how the two other cases—a 12-year-old boy from Balayan, Batangas, and a 26-year-old female healthcare worker from NCR—contracted the disease.

 Herbosa maintained that the cases were not “epidemiologically linked,” or unrelated to each other.